 Community learning organizations offer various non-credit programs to Nova Scotians that aim to improve their literacy, essential and academic skills for work and everyday life.
-Contact a community learning organization near you to find out more about their specific program offerings.
+Contact a community learning organization (PDF) near you to find out more about their specific program offerings.

 General Education Development preparation courses

 GED preparation courses help adults to develop academic knowledge to take the GED tests.
 These courses may also include practice tests to help adults familiarize themselves with the testing structure.
 Practice tests do not replace actual proctored testing at a Nova Scotia Community College testing centre toward the GED.